lsst-epo/canto-dam-assets/buildchain/README.md

 This buildchain is a self-contained build system for the `canto-dam-assets` JavaScript bundle.

+## Overview

-It builds & bundles all of the `canto-dam-assets` TypeScript/JavaScript code along with CSS and any other static resources via Vite via a Docker container.
+The buildchain builds & bundles all of the `canto-dam-assets` TypeScript/JavaScript code along with CSS and any other static resources via Vite via a Docker container.

 Source files: